 Hence, the future of campus recruitment is in using online campus hiring tools.
 With online gamified talent assessments, recruiters and their companies can reach to out to thousands of candidates by deploying virtual campus recruiting strategies.

 Such strategies include:

 - Running social media employer branding campaigns

 - Setting up virtual assessment centers

 This way, you don’t have to conduct tedious campus recruitment drives.
-University graduates can register and take your online assessments from their home – using either mobile or desktop.
+University students and graduates can register and take online assessments from their home – using either mobile or desktop.